sarom-torres/Tutorials/Android/adb.md

 ADB is included in Android SDK Platform-Tools package.

-## Connecting Genymotion and VirtualBox Machine kali
+## Connecting Genymotion and Kali VirtualBox Machine

 - In Virtualbox interface, configure `Genymotion` VM to have 2 network adapters:
   - one of type `NAT` for internet access.